-- Crimp a red and blue male spade terminal to the appropriate coloured wires connected to the motor. - 41.
+- 40. Crimp a red and blue male spade terminal to the appropriate coloured wires connected to the motor.
+Insert the battery and use a voltmeter to check that the red wire is the positive connection. - 41.
 Repeat for the other drill.